mobilotest/Kids_Game_Final_Project/README.md

 Course Title: Java Programming Comprehensive Course Date: 2020 Spring.

 ### Abstract picture:
-My project will is a Game.
+My project is a Game.
 The game will help 3 - 4 years old kids (actually my son) to learn how to read and pronouns words in Russian and English by syllables.
 It will:
 1. The application will be available on the Play Store for download and install on Android smartphones.
 2. Pull image and syllables data from a JSON file AND/OR from the web storage.
 3. Users can select the preferred language: Russian OR English.